So you want to add Google Analytics stats dashboard inside your WordPress site? Keep reading this article if you are interested in it.

 Once you have started a blog, you might want to consider adding Google Analytics tracking to it.
 It will help us to identify the behavior of our website visitors.
 There are mainly two methods are available for adding Google Analytics tracking.

 - By manually adding tracking code

 We will always prefer using the MonsterInsights plugin.
-‘Cuz the plugin comes with lots of features and integration with third-party services.
-In this post, we are going to show you how can you add Google Analytics stats dashboard to your WordPress backend.
+Because the plugin comes with lots of features and integration with third-party services.
+This post will show you how you can add Google Analytics stats dashboard to your WordPress backend.

 The simplest method ever!

 - MonsterInsights is the Best Google Analytics Plugin for WordPress

 - Over 2 million Professionals use MonsterInsights to grow their Business

 - Up to 50% off on MonsterInsights Subscriptions - Limited Time Deal (Only for Today!)

 Why Adding Stats Dashboard a Better Idea?
 Why Adding Stats Dashboard a Better Idea?

 The short answer is, it will save you a lot of time!